-One way your baby begins to gain independence is learning to sit on his own, but this does not happen overnight.
-First, a series of steps and motor skills are required for him to master this milestone.
+One way your baby begins to gain independence is learning to sit on their own, but this does not happen overnight.
+First, a series of steps and motor skills are required for them to master this milestone.
 Being able to sit upright means your baby’s neck and back muscles are strong enough to carry their weight in an upright position and that they have gained control of their head.